openwdl/wdl/versions/draft-3/SPEC.md

 * If a workflow is to be used as a sub-workflow it must ensure that all of the inputs to its calls are satisfied.
 * If a workflow will only ever be submitted as a top-level workflow, it may optionally leave its tasks' inputs unsatisfied.
 This then forces the engine to additionally supply those inputs at run time.
 In this case, the inputs' names must be qualified in the inputs as `workflow_name.task_name.input_name`.

-Anything declaration that appears outside the `input` section is considered an intermediate value and **not** a workflow input.
+Any declaration that appears outside the `input` section is considered an intermediate value and **not** a workflow input.
 Any declaration can always be moved inside the `input` block to make it overrideable.

 Consider the following workflow: